Declaration of Sainte-Adresse: Declaration

 The British proposed a formal declaration by the major Allied powers and this was agreed to by the French government.
 Beyens' ministry then drafted the declaration.
 The declaration states that the major Allied powers (Britain, France and Russia) would not sign a peace deal that failed to ensure Belgium's "political and economic independence" and provide her with financial reimbursement for damage suffered in the war.
 The parties also pledged to support the "commercial and financial rehabilitation" of the country and to ensure Belgium was represented at any peace conference.
 Russia was initially reluctant to make the declaration in case Serbia made a similar request but was persuaded that Belgium was a special case.
 At French insistence Britain deleted a clause in the draft referring to Belgium's "just aims" for the war.
-No mention was made of any territorial expansion of Belgium after the war and the British foreign secretary, Lord Balfour, was clear that his government opposed this when questioned in July 1916.
+No mention was made of any territorial expansion of Belgium after the war and the British foreign secretary, Arthur Balfour, was clear that his government opposed this when questioned in July 1916.
 In exchange for the declaration Belgium reiterated its commitment to the Allies not to conclude a separate peace with any of the Central Powers.

 The declaration was made in the names of and presence of the ambassadors of France, Britain and Russia to Belgium at the ministry of foreign affairs in Sainte-Adresse on 14 February 1916.
 The declaration was read by the Russian ambassador Prince Koudacheff.
 Beyens spoke afterwards to express his thanks to the Allies.

 The Italian and Japanese governments issued statements shortly afterwards, noting that the declaration was made with their consent.
 On 29 April 1916 the declaration was extended to the Belgian Congo, at Albert I's insistence and in response to an American proposal that the colony be sold to Germany with the proceeds being used as reparations for Belgium.
 The Congo statement was treated as an appendix to the Declaration.